opencharles/mention-notifications-ejb/README.md

 **The main use** of such a checker would be together with a Github bot account; naturally, the bot has to act upon received notifications.
 The bot implementation would have a rest POST endpoint to receive the notifications sent by this checker.

+## Important note
+When making the HTTP Post, the checker also adds the **Authorization** header containing **github.auth.token** (see table bellow).
+This is for 2 reasons:
+1) Security, to make sure nobody starts POSTing randomly to your receiver's endpoint
+2) To make sure that both the checker and the bot use the same Github account.
+It wouldn't make a lot of sense for account A to act on the notifications of account B. But of course, this part is up to you to implement in the receiver - you can send other kind of token for security only, don't leave aside this constraint.

 I use this in one of my projects so far and will probably use it again with others.
 It was initially a part of said repository but I decided to pull it out and make it reusable.

 BTW, I implement all the Github interaction using [this](https://github.com/jcabi/jcabi-github/) awesome library.
 Check it out, it also offers a mock version of the API so you can unit test your code instantly.